code-y/redux-fluent/gitbook/api-reference/withConfig.md

 # withConfig

-A matcher to nail down your handler to a specific set of actions
+A reducer enhancer to enable Dependency Injection.
+If used, it provides a third new argument `config` to your action handlers.

 ```typescript
 import { withConfig } from 'redux-fluent';